germangar/whook/README.md

 I'm not a linux user so I struggled to open the ports in Linux.
 If you have experience in Linux this may be easy to you.

-Here's a (slightly outdated) tutorial for windows: https://youtu.be/9z5YOXhxD9Q
+Here's a (slightly outdated) tutorial for windows: https://youtu.be/9z5YOXhxD9Q - I hosted it in a Windows_server 2022 edition which was the latest at the time I'm writing this readme.

-I simply hosted it in a Windows_server 2022 edition.
-Basic steps are pretty much the same as for the local install:
+Basic steps are pretty similar to the local install:
-- Download and install python following the same steps.
+- Download and install python.
+During the installation make sure to *enable the system PATH option* and at the end of the installation *allow it to unlimit windows PATH length*: https://www.python.org/downloads/
+- Open the windows cmd prompt (type cmd in the windows search at the taskbar for the cmd prompt)
-- pip install ccxt and flask from the windows cmd terminal (if you have troubles with this see the last line of this readme)
+- pip install ccxt and pip install flask using the cmd prompt

-- Download and execute ngrok the same way
+With these you can already run the script, but it won't have access online.
+For giving it access to the internet you should use:

+- ngrok.
+Create a free ngrok account.
+Download the last version of ngrok and unzip it.
+Launch the software and copy paste the auth code they give you on the website into the console (with the authcode ngrok will be able to stay open forever).
+Then type in the ngrok console: "ngrok http 80".
+This will create an internet address that you can copy.
+You have to add /whook to it to access the hook server.<br>

+Example of an address: https://e579-139-47-50-49.ngrok-free.app/whook<br>

-- You can launch the script by double clicking main.py or by creating a .bat file in the same directory as main.py like this:<br><br>
+- You can launch the script by double clicking main.py (as long as you enabled the PATH options at installing python) or by creating a .bat file in the same directory as main.py like this:<br><br>

+@echo off<br>
+python.exe main.py<br>
+pause<br>

+If you have troubles with the cmd prompt or the bat file you can also install Visual Code in the server and run it from there.

 ### KNOWN BUGS ###
 - BingX contracSize and precision seem to be either wrong or work in a different scale than the rest of exchanges.
 The USDT to contracts conversion is returning wrong values.
 BingX support is uncomplete and I don't think I'll complete it.
 - Mexc has been in maintainance mode since 2022, and, while it connects and sets up fine, orders are denied.
 I think Mexc would be supported if the orders went thought, but I don't know if they will ever enable them again.

-@echo off<br>
-python.exe main.py<br>
-pause<br>

-If you have troubles with the bat file you can also install Visual Code in the server and run it from there.